The most common reasons for being overweight and how to beat them*

 Fats from omega 3, for example, are thought to be good for the body.
 Avocados are also thought to offer cholesterol-busting benefits.
 Sometimes, it’s what you eat that counts over how much of it you eat.
 Each diet plan you find will follow a different idea about the foods you eat.
 Not all of them will suit you personally.
 And sometimes, it’s a change in lifestyle the reaps the biggest benefits.

 Activity levels will certainly affect your weight.
 If you burn more calories than you eat, you will lose weight.
-3500 calories is equal to one pound of weight.
+3500 calories are equal to one pound of weight.
 It’s easy to consume.
 A large pizza may exceed it.
-Burning that many calories takes a lot of activity.
-More and more people are using fitness bands to measure their active burn.
-Unless you analyse the data against your calorie intake, you may not have the full picture.
+Burning that many calories take a lot of activity.
+More and more people are using fitness bands to measure their active burns.
+Unless you analyze the data against your calorie intake, you may not have the full picture.
 This is why so many people are disappointed with their weight loss progress.
 And, as already discussed, your weight gain may go beyond simple calorie equations.

-Sleep is hugely important to ensure all your bodily processes and systems function correctly.
+Sleep is hugely important to ensuring all your bodily processes and systems function correctly.
 The stress hormone cortisol can be increased through a lack of sleep.
+For anyone struggling to get a good night’s sleep, it may be worth checking out sites like simply-rest, in the hopes of getting advice on how to improve this aspect of life.
+It is important for everyone to get a good amount of sleep daily, as this will help with functioning daily.
 Many of us are aware that cortisol can cause weight gain.
 Avoiding stress may not reduce the effect of this hormone, but quality sleep may help.
 Better sleep can be achieved with regular exercise and a healthy, well-timed diet.

 It would seem that food and exercise will always have a part to play in unwanted weight gain.
 But there could be many other underlying reasons why some are more prone to it than others.
 Enjoy a healthy lifestyle.